nirmalaC/HotelBookingSystem/manualTestResports/ManualAcceptanceTests.md

 ```

+  ## Security Cases
+  User should not be able to save the booking (Security testing)

 ### Below are the findings are of security testing :
 ```bash
   Scenario Outline: User should not be able to save the booking (Security testing)